dhis2/climate-tools/docs/about.md

   hide_toc: true
 ---

-DHIS2 Climate Tools is an online educational guidebook containing training materials and reproducible workflows for using open source libraries to access, process and upload climate, weather and environmental data to [DHIS2](https://dhis2.org/) and the [Chap Modeling Platform](https://dhis2-chap.github.io/chap-site/).
+DHIS2 Climate Tools is an open, collaborative toolkit for building climate, weather, and environmental data workflows with DHIS2.
+The toolkit provides implementers with a flexible workspace that includes a curated Python environment, practical tutorials, and end-to-end workflows for accessing, processing, and uploading climate, weather, and environmental data to [DHIS2](https://dhis2.org/) and the [Chap Modeling Platform](https://dhis2-chap.github.io/chap-site/).

 ```{figure} images/climate-tools-data-flow.png
 :align: left
 ```

-The guidebook is based on the [Python](https://www.python.org/) programming language and ecosystem.
-Python is the leading programming language for geospatial analysis, offering a rich ecosystem of libraries and tools that we can build on.
-It allows us to make complex spatial operations accessible to both beginners and experts.
+The toolkit is based on the [Python](https://www.python.org/) programming language and ecosystem.
+Python is the leading programming language for geospatial analysis, offering a rich ecosystem of libraries and tools that DHIS2 Climate Tools builds on.
+This makes complex spatial operations accessible to both beginners and advanced users.

 The DHIS2 Climate Tools guidebook has two primary users: